bqbbo/birthday-bot/README.md

 -   **Pinging Role** (`ping_role_id`) - The role to ping with in birthday announcements (stored as a Discord role ID)
 -   **Announcement Channel** (`channel_id`) - The channel for birthday announcements (stored as a Discord channel ID)

 All settings are configurable from builtin admin commands, and users can use the bot to see other birthdays.
+Default settings for guilds newly adding the bot can be found in `/src/defaultSettings.js`.

 #### General Commands